dakaras/cli-data-gem-assessment-v-000/Notes.md

 user types stock screen

 show a list of stocks in an index
-1. ticker - name - price - volume
+1. ticker - name - price - change - volume
-2. ticker - name - price - volume
+2. ticker - name - price - change - volume
 what stock would you like more info on?
 1

-What is a quote?
-A quote has:
-a ticker
-a name
-a price
-a percent change
-a volume
-a url